neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 #### Solid Input Files

-The solid heat conduction physics is solved over the solid regions of the unit cell using the MOOSE heat conduction module.
+The solid heat conduction physics is solved over the solid regions of the unit cell using the MOOSE heat transfer module.
 The input file for this portion of the physics is the `solid_nek.i` input.
 We begin by defining a number of constants and by setting up the mesh for solving heat conduction.